Community Pediatric Asthma Service

 What is Asthma?

-Asthma is a chronic or long-term disease of the airways, the tubes that carry air into our lungs.
-Asthma causes swelling in our airways and makes the tubes you breathe through get smaller, which makes it difficult to breathe.
+Asthma is a chronic or long-term disease of the airways, which are the tubes that carry air into our lungs.
+Asthma causes swelling in our airways and makes the tubes you breathe through get smaller, making breathing difficult.

 What does asthma look like?